Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 Another great way to "seal the deal" on the toreando pass is to utilize a quick switch to reverse knee-on-stomach.
 This can facilitate your fully getting around your partner's initial guard maintenance.
 Finish by dropping your base, allowing your knee to drop to the ground, and seeking to control your partner's hips.

 6. Hip-Switch Knee Drop

 This is a great move for a person who has a very strong guard recovery, hipping out right as you enter into your pass.
 Instead of resisting this motion, go with it entirely, completely turning into the power your partner is giving you.
 Once you cause them to inevitably over-reach, you can then drop your knee to the ground, thus executing the hip-switch knee drop.

 The "knees in" version has become a favorite in recent years.
 Start by pressuring forward, pinching your partner's knees in close to their chest.
 This will, once again, cause them to push back at you at some point.
 This is your moment of guard-defeating glory.
 As your partner begins to react, simply side-step the pressure they're giving you.

 A Common Thread

-Note that, while all of these passes have individual, unique characteristics, all of them have a great deal in common, from the very obvious standing start point; to seeking to control the legs first, then the hips; to the more subtle idea that whenever your partner uses their energy, you're going to figure out a way to use it against them.
+Note that, while all of these passes have individual, unique characteristics, all of them have a great deal in common.
+The similarities come from the very obvious standing start point; from seeking to control the legs first, then the hips; to the more subtle idea that whenever your partner uses their energy, you're going to figure out a way to use it against them.
 Try out all of these variations over time, and pick the ones that work the best for you under the given circumstances.
 As always, let me know if these techniques work for you!